 It’s everyone’s worst nightmare, being accused of a crime they didn’t commit.
 Thankfully, most of us will never experience the fate of Juan Catalan.
-This gem of a documentary examines the case with a dedicated lawyer and a random twist of fate.
+Long Shot is a gem of a documentary that examines the case with a dedicated lawyer and a random twist of fate.
 Both would ultimately exonerate Juan Catalan.

 The crime itself was vicious, yet uncomplicated.
 Martha Puebla was gunned down on the doorstep of her home in Sun Valley, California in 2004.
 A witness provided police with a description of the shooter.
 Detectives working the case claimed it matched Juan Catalan.
 Armed with no more than a witness description and a convoluted motive, the police set out to get their man.